 #5 Exerscribe Vybe

 The Exerscribe Vybe is the cheapest massage gun out of our list, but for the price actually has pretty good customer reviews.
 When compared to the Theragun it also is pretty similar, with the same amplitude, speed and max force (the most important features of any massage gun.
 It also has a similar easy to use ergonomic grip.
 The build is definitely not the same quality though and it's doesn't quite have the same sturdy feel as the others.
 For short term use (and if this is your budget) it's a reasonable choice, but might not be the best if you want a massager that's going to last a long time and get plenty of use.
-It's also the loudest of all the massagers mentioned.
+It's also the loudest of all the massagers mentioned (by far).

 Key features of the Exerscribe Vybe: